Microsoft Security Advisory (2862973)

 Microsoft is announcing the availability of an update for supported editions of Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, and Windows RT that restricts the use of certificates with MD5 hashes.
 This restriction is limited to certificates issued under roots in the Microsoft root certificate program.
 Usage of MD5 hash algorithm in certificates could allow an attacker to spoof content, perform phishing attacks, or perform man-in-the-middle attacks.

-The update is available on the Download Center as well as the Microsoft Update Catalog for all affected releases of Microsoft Windows except for Windows RT (no update for Windows RT is available at this time).
-In addition, Microsoft is planning to release this update through Microsoft Update on February 11, 2014 after customers have a chance to assess the impact of this update and take necessary actions in their environments.
+The update is available on the Download Center as well as the Microsoft Update Catalog for all affected releases of Microsoft Windows except for Windows RT.
+In addition, as of February 11, 2014, this update is offered via automatic updating and through the Microsoft Update service for all affected software.

 Recommendation.
-Microsoft recommends that customers download, test, and apply the update at the earliest opportunity.
+Microsoft recommends that customers apply the update at the earliest opportunity.
 Please see the Suggested Actions section of this advisory for more information.

 Note that the 2862966 update is a prerequisite and must be applied before this update can be installed.
 The 2862966 update contains associated framework changes to Microsoft Windows.
 For more information, see Microsoft Knowledge Base Article 2862966.